-- 6.1 The Permit Holder is allowed to land the following species, oreo dory (Family Oreosomatidae), orange roughy (Hoplostethus atlanticus) and alfonsino (Beryx splendens) listed in Regulation 54 (Annexure 12) of the MLRA provided that: - 6.1.1 they are caught as incidental by-catch during hake-directed fishing operations; and - 6.1.2 the combined weight of the three species is not more than 4% of the total landed catch (processed weight) of any one landing.
+- 6.1.
+Processing of squalene from shark is strictly prohibited when fishing under these permit conditions. - 6.2.
+The Permit Holder is allowed to land the following species, oreo dory (Family Oreosomatidae), orange roughy (Hoplostethus atlanticus) and alfonsino (Beryx splendens) listed in Regulation 54 (Annexure 12) of the MLRA provided that: - 6.2.1. they are caught as incidental by-catch during hake-directed fishing operations; and - 6.2.2. the combined weight of the three species is not more than 4% of the total landed catch (processed weight) of any one landing.